dylan-profiler/visions/paper/paper.md

 bibliography: paper.bib
 ---

-# Visions: An Open-Source Library for Semantic Data

 ## Introduction

 Many common data workflows such as loading tabular data from plain text files, data compression, and machine learning data processing rely on *semantically* meaningful representations of the data's type.